evolvedbinary/hsg-project-wiki/Troubleshooting.md

 ## The directions say X should happen, but it's not

-Please let your trainer or the author of the directions know where the directions are diverging from the directions so they can help find the problem you're encountering and/or fix the directions.
+Please let your trainer or the author of the directions know where the directions are diverging from what you're experiencing so they can help find the problem you're encountering and/or fix the directions.
 The sooner we fix the problem, the better.

 If you're getting an error, copy and paste the entire error verbatim into an email, or take a screenshot and send it.